SycuroLab/metqc/README.md

-# metasta
+# metqc

-Bioinformatics pipeline for analyzing metagenomic data
+Bioinformatics pipeline for performing QC on metagenomic data.

 ## Overview

-Brief description here.
+This is a robust, extensible, pipeline written in snakemake.

 ## Installation